infinum/android_dbinspector/README.md

 By default, when you run the app from Android Studio it will launch ```DbViewActivity```.
 You can override this behaviour by editing the run configurations, at the top next to the run button and selecting your apps entry activity.

+## Contributing

+Feedback and code contributions are very much welcome.
+Just make a pull request with a short description of your changes.
+By making contributions to this project you give permission for your code to be used under the same [license](LICENSE).